CBIIT/bento-mdf/README.md

 specification can include an origin or terminology authority, that authority's code or identifier for the term or concept, and a definition that describes what the term signifies.

+It is probably most convenient to keep the Terms key/value in a separate file, like PropDefinitions, e.g. `<model>-model-terms.yml`.

     Terms:
 		...